-Since the author takes the view that the origin of affective disturbances often is evident in the child's educative situation, it follows that assistance be offered to the family as well as to the child.
-It is obvious that eliminating the labilizing aspects of the educative situation is necessary to successfully provide assistance.
+Since the author takes the view that the origin of affective disturbances is often evident in the child's educative situation, it follows that assistance be offered to the family, as well as to the child.
+It is obvious that eliminating the labilizing aspects or moments of the educative situation is necessary to successfully help.
 Besides, without the cooperation of the parents, successful assistance seems even to be impossible.
 This practice by which the parents become involved in assisting their affectively disturbed child is known in orthopedagogics as parental guidance.

-Parental guidance means that the pedotherapist, "on the basis of pedagogically founded insights, tries to offer systematic and purposeful assistance to the parents by means of (andragogically) accountable guidance discussions and other forms of assistance to reorient them such that they can acquire a new focus in order to optimally execute their educative obligations in real ways" (4, 112).
-Consequently, this requires that they be advised by the pedotherapist about the ways they ought to educate their child so that his personal development can proceed adequately.
+Parental guidance means that the pedotherapist, "on the basis of pedagogically founded insights, tries to offer systematic and purposeful assistance to the parents by means of (andragogically) accountable guidance discussions, and other forms of assistance to reorient them, such that they can acquire a new focus to optimally execute their educative obligations in real ways" (4, 112).
+Consequently, this requires that they be advised by the pedotherapist about the ways they ought to educate their child so that his/her personal development can proceed adequately.

 Since the reason for the problem is found in family relationships, assistance entails "primarily re-establishing interpersonal relationships in the family much sooner than undoing undesirable actions" (34, 165).
 Therefore, for Pretorius (20, 131) the core of parental guidance is "the elimination of the disturbed relationship and finding a more solid education-promoting parent-child relationship".
-According to him (20, 131), parental guidance occurs in a series of advisory discussions that revolve around the following matters:
+According to him (20, 131), parental guidance occurs in a series of advisory discussions which revolve around the following matters:

 - the results of the (orthopedagogic) investigation of the child are communicated to them.
-The problem is analyzed for them, and their own role in its origin is indicated; - the possibilities and difficulties of totally or partially eliminating the problem are stated;

-- their role in eliminating the problem is emphasized; - concrete-practical examples for eliminating the problem, in light of its uniqueness, are indicated; - their real cooperation is obtained in correcting all changeable factors of the problematic educative situation.
+The problem is analyzed for them, and their own role in its origin is indicated; - the possibilities and difficulties of totally or partially eliminating the problem are stated; - their role in eliminating the problem is emphasized; - concrete-practical examples for eliminating the problem, in light of its uniqueness, are indicated; - their real cooperation is obtained in correcting all changeable factors of the problematic educative situation.

-To eliminate the affective disturbance, the child's pedotherapy has to go hand-in-hand with parental guidance.
-Changes in meaning in the pedotherapeutic situation alone are insufficient if the child does not also lived-experience his real educative situation as changed.
+To eliminate the affective disturbance, the child's pedotherapy must go together with parental guidance.
+Changes in meaning in the pedotherapeutic situation alone are insufficient, if the child does not also lived experience his/her real educative situation as changed.

-By way of a synthesis, fundamental pedagogic, psychopedagogic and didactic pedagogic insights provide the foundation upon which the pedotherapeutic practice of providing assistance can be planned.
-By means of diagnosis, the meanings that the child must change are identified and, in light of them, there then is a search for contents by which he can reorient himself to his situation.
-These orientational contents are presented to the child in direct and indirect ways and also within the framework of the lesson structure.
-For optimal effect, the pedotherapeutic event has to progress in parallel with parental guidance.
+By way of a synthesis, fundamental pedagogical, psychopedagogical, and didactic pedagogical insights provide the foundation upon which the pedotherapeutic practice of providing assistance can be planned.
+By means of diagnosis, the meanings which the child must change are identified and, in their light, there then is a search for contents by which he/she can reorient him/herself to his/her situation.
+These orientational contents are presented to the child in direct and indirect ways, and within the framework of the lesson structure.
+For optimal effect, the pedotherapeutic event must progress in parallel with parental guidance.

-The relevant essentials of the above fundamental pedagogic, psychopedagogic and didactic pedagogic insights converge in the orthopedagogic practice of providing assistance, and they are actualized as a unity.
-The essentials of the different pedagogic perspectives are not implemented apart from each other.
-This matter will be brought up in the following chapter by means of a practical example.
+The relevant essentials of the above fundamental pedagogical, psychopedagogical and didactic pedagogical insights converge in the orthopedagogic practice of providing assistance, and they are actualized as a unity.
+The essentials of the different pedagogical perspectives are not implemented apart from each other.
+This matter is brought up in the following chapter by means of a practical example.